Columbus Real Estate Investing: Generate ROI with 5 Commercial Property Types

 - Choose properties in key areas with tons of diverse people and growth opportunities, such as Columbus.
 Strategically placed stores can be successful even in a competitive industry.
 It is not a coincidence that Columbus houses the headquarters of Big Lots, LBrands, and DSW.

-Columbus realty is also an excellent choice because more fashion designers live here than any other American metropolis (except for Los Angeles and New York).
+Columbus realty is also an excellent choice because more fashion designers live here than in any other American metropolis (except for Los Angeles and New York).
 Also, the Columbus College of Art and Design produces a consistent lineup of talented designers.
 The demand for retail space will likely grow, as many people will be interested in opening their own boutiques.

 Industrial warehouse space is all the rage in today’s digital era.

-As previously touched upon, the traditional retail industry is at a unique crossroads, as more consumers order products online.
+As previously mentioned, the traditional retail industry is at a unique crossroads, as more consumers order products online.
 The process is rather effortless for consumers.
 They surf the web from the comfort of their homes (or mobile phones), click a few buttons, then a package magically appears right on their doorstep; sometimes it’s even delivered on the same day they placed their order!
 However, this process isn’t derived from magic, and these objects don’t appear out of thin air.
 Products are housed in massive warehouse spaces all over the country, and go directly from the warehouse to the consumer; demand for these warehouses is only growing.

-In fact, the Urban Land Institute (the oldest and biggest network of multi-use real estate and land use experts on the planet) recently labeled the industrial category as one of the hottest prospects in commercial real estate investment.
+In fact, the Urban Land Institute (the oldest and biggest network of multi-use real estate and land use experts on the planet) labeled the industrial category as one of the hottest prospects in commercial real estate investment.
 It’s not hard to understand why, when you consider companies, like Amazon, buying up storage spaces that are millions of square feet.
-Amazon, along with UPS, FedEx, and others, are looking for arms (small, medium, and large) all over the country, especially near populated areas like Columbus.
+Amazon, along with UPS, FedEx, and others, is looking for arms (small, medium, and large) all over the country, especially near populated areas like Columbus.

-- If you purchase land in a coveted or rapidly growing area, you can be confident that developers will be interested in purchasing the land from you.
+- If you purchase land in a coveted or rapidly growing area, you can be confident that developers will be interested in buying the land from you.
 Let the land appreciate over time before selling it for top dollar; also let multiple commercial real estate developers duke it out to outbid each other’s price.

-- If you don’t want to sell your land to a CRE developer or build on it yourself, there’s another option; you can rent out the land for uses such as parking or even farming.
+- If you don’t want to sell land to a CRE developer or build on it yourself, there’s another option; you can rent out the land for uses such as parking or even farming.